alvinsj/next-swagger-ui-plugins-demo/README.md

 Change logs is managed by [changesets](https://github.com/changesets/changesets).

 ```
-$ npx changeset          # cli to generate changeset, CI will auto-create a PR
+$ npx changeset          # cli to generate changeset, CI will auto-create a version bump PR
 ```

 ## Screenshots